Technical Specialist Jobs in USA with Visa Sponsorship

 Do technical specialist roles qualify for H-1B sponsorship?

-Yes, technical specialist positions typically qualify for H-1B sponsorship because they require specialized technical knowledge and relevant bachelor's degrees.
+Yes, technical specialist positions typically qualify for H-1B visa sponsorship because they require specialized technical knowledge and relevant bachelor's degrees.
 The role must demonstrate that the specific technical expertise requires formal education in engineering, computer science, or related technical fields to meet specialty occupation requirements.

 What degree do I need for technical specialist visa sponsorship?